 1. Stick to your weight loss goals

 Practical hunger is a ‘practical’ way to deal with our busy lives.
 We do a ton of different things every day.
 From managing office work to leisure travel to keeping up with social engagements.
 All this can make sticking to a weight loss plan very difficult.
-So, this is where we can use practical hunger.
+Check out Total Shape to create a workout plan that’s customized for your fitness goals So, this is where we can use practical hunger.

 - When I am travelling, I always carry along a stack of healthy snacks.
 That doesn’t mean I don’t look forward to exploring the town/city I am in and trying all the local delicacies.
 It just helps me feel more prepared in case I know something isn’t of my liking, at least I have a back-up option and am not forced to eat calories I don’t enjoy.